CodyReichert/awesome-cl/README.md

 * 👍 [Sly](https://github.com/joaotavora/sly) - SLY is a fork of SLIME and contains multiple improvements upon it.
 * 👍 [Portacle](https://shinmera.github.io/portacle/) - A portable and multiplatform Common Lisp environment: SBCL, Quicklisp, Emacs, Slime, Git.
 * [cl-devel2](https://hub.docker.com/r/eshamster/cl-devel2/) - a Docker container for Common Lisp development environment.
 Ships SBCL, CCL, Roswell and Emacs25 with Slime.
+* [Emacs4CL](https://github.com/susam/emacs4cl) - A tiny Emacs initialization file to quickly set up vanilla Emacs for Common Lisp programming.
+Comes with a line-by-line explanation of every line of code in the initialization file.

 ## Vim & Neovim ##